ernesto-ca/ChallengueJS1/README.md

 -   Custom style with js
 -   Key event in js

-#### If you want to use the sprites or any of the images in this project you can use it for personal projects only
+#### If you want to use the sprites or any of the images in this project, you can use it for personal projects only